Eliezergh/eliezergh.github.io/content/posts/ipad_hugo_usage.md

 +++
 draft = false
 date = 2025-07-20T14:30:49Z
-title = “Work with Hugo on your iPad”
+title = "Work with Hugo on your iPad"
 +++
 ## Introduction